nancypaucar/DH150-2020W/README.md

 ### Summary and link to your assignment folder

-The purpose of the user research was to try to understand what Christian people commonly look up on the Internet in relation to church environments.
+The purpose of the this contextual inquiry was to try to understand what Christian people commonly look up on the Internet in relation to church environments.
 For my user research, I prepared a script that allowed me to conduct an interview and gain an understanding of the Christian population needs.
 During the interview, I asked the interviewee a few questions related to how he conducts religous research and later asked him to perform a general task of what he usually does when he is looking for religious information.
 I observed their comments and user journey and audio recorded our conversation.
 After the interview, I learned that a regular member commonly looks for social events on a church website.
 I also learned that having Google's integration into the website makes it a lot easier for users to find directions to certain church events.
 I also learned that images and videos give a better visual about a church's environment than long pages of text.
 I thought my interview went smoothly for the most part since I did a good job of finding ways to have the participant expand his answers to get more information out of their user experience.